dfinity/portal/docs/developer-docs/functionality/bitcoin/t-ecdsa.md

 ## ECDSA Keys

 ECDSA-enabled subnets hold what we call threshold ECDSA *master keys*, generated with the key generation process on selected subnets of the IC.
 A master ECDSA key is a key from which canister ECDSA keys can be derived.
 I.e., a single master key for a given elliptic curve suffices to allow for the derivation of an ECDSA key for each canister on the IC (*canister root key*) using the canister\'s principal and a BIP-32-like key derivation mechanism that is executed transparently by the protocol as part of the signing and public key retrieval APIs.
-See the level-0 key derivation in Figure ?? for the derivation of canister root keys from a master key.
+See the level-0 key derivation in the below Figure for the derivation of canister root keys from a master key.

 From a canister root key, an unlimited number of further ECDSA keys can be derived for the canister using a backward-compatible extension of the BIP-32 key derivation mechanism.
 The extension allows not only 32-bit integers, but arbitrary-length byte arrays, to be used as input for each level of the key derivation function.
 See the levels 1 and greater in the below figure illustrating the derivation of further canister keys based on the canister root key.